CNSR SCI 111 — FINANCIAL LIFE SKILLS

 3 credits.

-This course allows students to experience the current financial services market from the perspective of real families and then to design, develop and evaluate innovative solutions to improve service or address unmet needs.
+Experience the current financial services market from the perspective of real families.
+Design, develop and evaluate innovative solutions to improve service or address unmet needs.

 CNSR SCI 257 — INTRODUCTION TO RETAIL